divio/divio-cloud-docs/reference/configuration-settings-file.rst

 .. _addon-configured:

-Setings that are configured by addons
+Settings that are configured by addons
 --------------------------------------

 Some settings, for example ``INSTALLED_APPS`` or ``MIDDLEWARE`` (``MIDDLEWARE_CLASSES`` in older